-Using Intezer Analyze to Reveal Malware Ancestry and Assist Incident Response and Forensic Investiga
+Using Intezer Analyze to Reveal Malware Ancestry and Assist IR and Forensic Investigations

 The Creeper was one of the first worms that ran on Tenex operating systems.
 It was identified to have run on ARPANET (Advanced Research Projects Agency Network) in 1971 and left the message, “I’M THE CREEPER : CATCH ME IF YOU CAN” on the systems that it infected.
 Since then there have been millions of worms, viruses, Trojans, ransomware, and various types of malwares crawling and being released throughout the Internet, and affecting organizations all over the world.

 Today, much of the malware still operates via the same concept of infecting machines and spreading throughout networks.
 Due to this, it only makes sense to approach malware at its genetic level in order to find relationships, origins, and leads that may aid in investigations of malware and threat actors, and add value to organizations that are trying to defend against various types of threats.
 Polito has tested a tool called Intezer Analyze https://analyze.intezer.com that approaches malware at its genetic level, identifying malware families, origins, source code, and strings, using Intezer's Genetic Malware Analysis approach.